 The USD Entrepreneurship Club is committed to bringing together students, entrepreneurs, alumni and faculty in the hopes of building relationships and fostering an interactive learning environment to explore the world of entrepreneurship.

 Contact: (619) 260-2376

 The Econ Council serves as a voice for economics students in the School of Business.
-The council is composed of student leaders whose goal is to pursue further understanding within the field of economics outside of the classroom.
+The council is comprised of student leaders whose goal is to pursue further understanding within the field of economics outside of the classroom.